 Beth Gamse Named to Editorial Team for Journal of Research on Educational Effectiveness

-Beth Gamse Beth Gamse, principal associate at Abt Associates, has been named to a three-year term on the editorial team for the Journal of Research on Educational Effectiveness, the flagship publication of the Society for Research on Educational Effectiveness.
+Beth Gamse Beth Gamse, principal associate at Abt Global, has been named to a three-year term on the editorial team for the Journal of Research on Educational Effectiveness, the flagship publication of the Society for Research on Educational Effectiveness.

 Gamse will serve as editor for the journal’s Section on Intervention, Evaluation, and Policy Studies.
 Gamse conducts research on programs designed to improve educational and life outcomes.
 She has broad research expertise, particularly in designing and conducting studies that range from mixed quantitative and qualitative methods, to random assignment, to regression discontinuity, to large‐scale descriptive survey‐based efforts.